abradbury/pkg_oevents/README.md

  - Add namespacing to module
  - Link the component (config) to the schedule plugin - if possible.
  - Finish adding support for overriding an automatically-added event
- - Update text in main component as it refers to the old scheduling approach

 ## Bugs
  - Several warning messages are printed to the main OEvents manager page in the administrator section of the site after a clean install.
 Don't go away when there are events present